Incept5/mlcon-berlin-2025/README.md

 ---

+### Bonus: Text-to-Speech 🔊

+**Concepts**: Converting AI-generated text to natural speech

+**Files to explore**:
+- `day-2/cartesia_tts_test.py` - Text-to-speech using Cartesia API

+**What you'll do**:
+1. Generate natural-sounding speech from text
+2. Experiment with different voices and languages
+3. Combine with LLM output for voice assistants

+**Key takeaways**:
+- TTS bridges AI text output with voice interfaces
+- Multiple voice options for different use cases
+- Useful for accessibility and voice-based applications

+---

-### Session 8: Function Calling & Tool Use 🛠️
+### Session 9: Function Calling & Tool Use 🛠️

 **Concepts**: Tool calling, function definitions, autonomous actions

 **Files to explore**:
+- `day-2/simple_tool_call.py` - **START HERE**: Simple currency conversion tool example
-- `day-2/ollama_function_support.py` - **KEY FILE**: Function calling framework
+- `day-2/ollama_function_support.py` - **COMPREHENSIVE**: Full function calling framework with multiple tools
-- `day-2/ollama_function_results.csv` - Test results
+- `day-2/ollama_function_results.csv` - Model compatibility test results

 **What you'll do**:
-1. Study `ollama_function_support.py` to understand function calling
+1. **Start with `simple_tool_call.py`** - understand the basic pattern with a single tool
+2. Progress to `ollama_function_support.py` for multiple tools and complex scenarios
-2. Run tests to see which models support function calling
+3. Run tests to see which models support function calling
-3. Add your own custom functions/tools
+4. Add your own custom functions/tools
-4. See how models decide when to call functions
+5. See how models decide when to call functions
-5. Experiment with function chaining (one function's output → next function's input)
+6. Experiment with function chaining (one function's output → next function's input)
+7. Test different models and compare their tool-calling abilities

 **Available Functions in the Example**:
 - `convert_to_roman_numerals()` - Number conversion